Rashad1019/wemby_stoppers/README.md

 - Statistical methodology described in-report (multiple regression, clustering, pace analysis)

 ### Setup / Usage
-1. No installation required.
+1. **View Online**: Visit https://wemby-stoppers-4.onrender.com/ for the live website
-2. Open `wembanyama-report.html` in any modern web browser.
+2. **Local Access**: Open `index.html` in any modern web browser
+3. No installation required for either option

 ### How to Interpret Results
 - Use the four defensive archetypes and tiered decision framework to align your scheme with available personnel.